prasadbadwar/Keycloak-Infinispan/Application Deployment/site-A(LON)/ReadMe.txt

 becuase of this warning getting UnknownHOST exception error solution:This occurs when using global varibale like host="${infinispan_host}" in cache-ispn.xml and passing it from docker-compose file from env section as infinispan_host: infinispan-server-lon-1.
 This is beacause

+error:ERROR [org.infinispan.HOTROD] (Thread-0) ISPN004007: Exception encountered.
+Retry 10 out of 10: org.infinispan.client.hotrod.exceptions.TransportException:: java.lang.SecurityException: ISPN004031: The selected authentication mechanism 'DIGEST-MD5' is not among the supported server mechanisms: [PLAIN]
+solution: security Mechanism like DIGEST-MD5, PLAIN or SCRAM should be same on both side Keycloak conf and infinispan conf.
+But just change entrypoint of infinispan server in deployment.yaml file /opt/infinispan/bin/server.sh to /opt/infinispan/bin/launch.sh and it works on Digest Mechanism